 parsing more PDB object types.
-March 9, 2002 ICM now recognizes more object types as specified by the EXPDTA card of a pdb-file, see Type (os_2):
+March 9, 2002 ICM now recognizes more object types as specified by the EXPDTA card of a pdb-file, see Type ( os\2 ):

-[&]quot;ICM" ready for energy calculations.
+"ICM" ready for energy calculations.
 Those objects are either built in ICM or converted to the ICM-type.

-[&]quot;X-Ray" determined by X-ray diffraction

-[&]quot;NMR" determined by NMR

-'''

-"Model" theoretical model (watch out!)
+"X-Ray" determined by X-ray diffraction "NMR" determined by NMR "Model" theoretical model (watch out!)
+"Electron" determined by electron diffraction

-'''